Uniform Substitution for Dynamic Logic with Communicating Hybrid Programs: Details of the Axiomatic Calculus

-\begin{corollary} The proof rule \RuleName{acMono} of ac-monotonicity and the axiom \RuleName{acBoxesDist} of distribution of conjuncts in commitments and postconditions \citeDLCHP over boxes can be derived.
-Let $\Asymb_j \equiv \asymb_j(\chvec, \hvarvec)$, and $\Csymb_j \equiv \csymb_j(\chvec, \hvarvec)$, and $\Psymb_j \equiv \psymb_j(\chvec, \varvec)$. \end{corollary} \begin{proof} The proof is by derivation in the calculus.
-Thereby usage of a sequent-style deduction is justified since sequent-style rules can be derived in a Hoare-style calculus.
+\begin{corollary} The proof rule \RuleName{acMono} of ac-monotonicity and the axiom \RuleName{acBoxesDist} of distribution of conjuncts in commitments and postconditions over boxes \citeDLCHP can be derived.
+Let $\Asymb_j \equiv \asymb_j(\cset, \hvarvec)$, and $\Csymb_j \equiv \csymb_j(\cset, \hvarvec)$, and $\Psymb_j \equiv \psymb_j(\cset, \varvec)$. \end{corollary} \begin{proof} The proof is by derivation in the calculus.
+The sequent-style deduction is justified since sequent-style rules can be derived in a Hoare-style calculus.